 - Assign staff to specific tasks and minimize contact between them.

-- Ensure staff have access to gloves and masks as needed.
+- Ensure staff have access to gloves, masks and eye protection as needed.

 - Train staff in proper use of gloves and masks.
 Gloves are not essential, but, if used, must be changed frequently and hands washed between uses.

 - Encourage frequent handwashing using the correct technique, and to avoid touching face.